Updated: Nov 11

 My Mom is turning 90 in a couple of months - what an achievement that is.
 Life is meant to be lived folks.
 Live your life; enjoy your life; share your life and lessons with those around you willing to listen.

 Back to my story about working with seniors now.
 It truly was a blast.
 The ones who embraced life truly lived it to the fullest.
-We took trips around the state, went out to dinner, theatre, concerts and the gym.
+We took trips around the state, went out to dinner, theater, concerts and the gym.

 Don’t embrace the old adage of acting your age any longer.
 Besides, what does it look like to act 5 years old, 15 years old, 25 years old or 95 years old?
 Who knows, who cares.
 Stop caring what someone may think.
 Wear your hair the way you want not how you think someone your ‘age’ may wear it.